General Election Information

 • Nominees for election must meet the eligibility requirements as detailed in Part 3, Clause 10 the UNE By-Law 2005 regarding electoral Rolls, including:

-• for the Roll of Professional Staff members, persons are members of the non-academic or professional staff of the University, employed half-time or greater than half time, have had at least 12 months service at the University, and are not eligible to nominate as an academic staff representative as at the date of the Roll (24 May 2022); and
+• for the Roll of Professional Staff, persons are members of the non-academic or professional staff of the University, employed half-time or greater than half time, have had at least 12 months service at the University, and are not eligible to nominate as an academic staff member on UNE Council as at the date of the Roll (22 April 2024); and

-• for the Roll of Student Representative, persons are UNE students, enrolled as a candidate proceeding to either a bachelor’s degree (including bachelor’s honours), or diploma or certificate of the University, or a postgraduate award or graduate diploma or graduate certificate, and are not eligible to nominate as an academic or non-academic (professional) staff representative as at the date of the Roll (24 May 2022) i.e. students must be enrolled in the current teaching/research period on 24 May 2022.
+• for the Roll of Students, persons are UNE students, enrolled as a candidate proceeding to either a bachelor’s degree (including bachelor’s honours), or diploma or certificate of the University, or a postgraduate award or graduate diploma or graduate certificate, and are not eligible to nominate as an academic or non-academic (professional) staff member on UNE Council as at the date of the Roll (22 April 2024).

 • Please contact returning_officer@une.edu.au if you have any questions.